4sh/fmt-angular-beginner-tps/README.md

 npm start
 ```

-or you can just start the `Start backend` run configuration under IntelliJ IDEA
+or you can just start the `Start backend` run configuration under IntelliJ IDEA (Ultimate version only).

+You may need to allow the 3000 port if you're using a firewall.

 #### Frontend
 ```